 Moxibustion / Heat Therapy

 With the pandemic still gripping our world, everyone is looking for ways to strengthen their immune system.
-In addition to acupuncture and Chinese herbal medicine, a method that has been gaining popularity is moxibustion, or Chinese heat therapy.
-Chinese medicine practitioners use this technique in order to boost how well you can fight off infection and illness.
+In addition to acupuncture and Chinese herbal medicine, a method that has been gaining popularity is moxibustion therapy, or Chinese heat therapy.
+Traditional Chinese Medicine Practitioner use this technique in order to boost how well you can fight off infection and illness.
 It is incredibly safe and effective when performed by a licensed acupuncturist, or when done at home with care and attention to safety.

 Mugwort is the herb used in moxibustion (also called moxa) and it has long served as a traditional herbal remedy.
 It contains many beneficial compounds such as sesquiterpenoids (responsible for creating strong anti bacterial properties) and volatile oil compounds.
 In Chinese medicine, mugwort is used to dispel cold and move stagnation.
 Internally, it is used to stop excessive menstrual bleeding as well as relieve both menstrual and lower abdominal pain.

 Moxibustion is a healing technique used for many different purposes, including pain relief and digestive system support.
 It’s also helpful in fertility treatments or reproductive health issues to name two examples.
 It is extremely effective at helping people overcome fatigue and debility.
 In certain parts of East Asia it is very common that people use moxa at home.

 To give you one example of how to use it, moxibustion both in the clinic or at home is often applied to an acupoint on the lower leg called Zusanli or Stomach 36.
 Moxibustion on this point has been shown to increase white blood cell count, which helps your body fight infection.
 It also supports immune and digestive system function as well as increases vitality.
 In my experience, there is nothing more effective to rapidly building energy and vitality than daily moxibustion on Stomach 36.